Singapore: British colonisation

-Singapore was not greatly affected by the First World War (1914–18), as the conflict did not spread to Southeast Asia.
+Singapore was not greatly affected by the First World War (1914–1918), as the conflict did not spread to Southeast Asia.
 The only significant event during the war was the 1915 Singapore Mutiny by Muslim sepoys from British India, who were garrisoned in Singapore.
 After hearing rumours that they were to be sent to fight the Ottoman Empire, a Muslim state, the soldiers rebelled, killing their officers and several British civilians before the mutiny was suppressed by non-Muslim troops arriving from Johore and Burma.

 After World War I, the British built the large Singapore Naval Base as part of the defensive Singapore strategy.
 Originally announced in 1921, the construction of the base proceeded at a slow pace until the Japanese invasion of Manchuria in 1931.
 Costing $60 million and not fully completed in 1938, it was nonetheless the largest dry dock in the world, the third-largest floating dock, and had enough fuel tanks to support the entire British navy for six months.
 The base was defended by heavy 15 in naval guns stationed at Fort Siloso, Fort Canning and Labrador, as well as a Royal Air Force airfield at Tengah Air Base.
 Winston Churchill touted it as the "Gibraltar of the East", and military discussions often referred to the base as simply "East of Suez".
 However, the British Home Fleet was stationed in Europe, and the British could not afford to build a second fleet to protect their interests in Asia.
 The plan was for the Home Fleet to sail quickly to Singapore in the event of an emergency.
 As a consequence, after World War II broke out in 1939, the fleet was fully occupied with defending Britain, leaving Singapore vulnerable to Japanese invasion.

-World War II
+Japanese occupation

 During the Pacific War, the Japanese invasion of Malaya culminated in the Battle of Singapore.
 When the British force of 60,000 troops surrendered on 15 February 1942, British prime minister Winston Churchill called the defeat "the worst disaster and largest capitulation in British history".
 British and Empire losses during the fighting for Singapore were heavy, with a total of nearly 85,000 personnel captured.
 About 5,000 were killed or wounded, of which Australians made up the majority.
 Japanese casualties during the fighting in Singapore amounted to 1,714 killed and 3,378 wounded.
 The occupation was to become a major turning point in the histories of several nations, including those of Japan, Britain, and Singapore.
 Japanese newspapers triumphantly declared the victory as deciding the general situation of the war.
 Between 5,000 and 25,000 ethnic Chinese people were killed in the subsequent Sook Ching massacre.
-British forces had planned to liberate Singapore in 1945; however, the war ended before these operations could be carried out.
+British forces had planned to liberate Singapore in 1945/1946; however, the war ended before these operations could be carried out.